 The LSU Law Center established a Joint J.D./B.C.L.
-Program under which its graduates will receive the J.D.
+Program under which its graduates receive the J.D.
 (Juris Doctor) degree and a B.C.L.
 (Bachelor of Civil Law) degree upon completion of the 97 credit hour, seven-semester course of study.
-All students admitted in Fall 2001 and thereafter must satisfy the requirements for both degrees.
+Since Fall 2001, all students have been required to complete both degrees.
 The B.C.L. degree, like the J.D. degree, is not a graduate degree, but a first-level professional school degree.